filip-husnik/pseudofinder/README.md

 # Pseudo finder
-Pseudo finder is a python3 script to find pseudogene candidates in annotated genbank files.
+Pseudo finder is a python3 script that detects pseudogene candidates in annotated genbank files of bacterial/archaeal genomes.
 It was tested mostly on genbank (.gbf/.gbk) files annotated by Prokka with the --compliant flag.

 ## Authors
 Mitch Syberg-Olsen & Filip Husnik